 Since entry to the Vatican is only possible via Italy, the travel restrictions to the Vatican depend on Italy's restrictions.
 At present, only EU member countries, Schengen member countries, the U.K, Ireland, Monaco and Andorra may enter Italy.
 Guided tours are open with less than 10 people per group and everyone entering the Vatican needs to wear a face mask.

 No commercial flights are available to and from Vanuatu.
-Even after Cyclone Harold struck the small island, the government continued to ban foreign aid workers entering the country.
+Air Vanuatu advise they will then re-open for bookings in January, with the first flight with passenger availability scheduled to depart for Auckland on Wednesday 13 January.
 Only returning Citizens, permanent residents and diplomats will be allowed to return but will have to undergo a 14-day quarantine upon arrival.
 Inter-island travel by air may be possible but all ports of entry remain closed.
 The country is still COVID-free and there are no restrictions in place on restaurants, bars, supermarkets and social gatherings.
 The government has extended the State of Emergency until the end of the year.

 Aviation authority extends ban on passenger flights until 12 November.
+Government to allow flights from Mexico, Dominican Republic and Turkey in December .
 At present, all commercial flights are suspended.
 Only citizens and permanent residents may enter the country with proof of a negative COVID-19 test.
 Inter-state travel is possible as long as one has a special permit or "salvoconducto" which is issued by the regional officials.
 Wearing of face masks is required even when traveling in private vehicles.
 Domestic flights are scheduled to resume beginning November 13.
 The use of face covering is mandatory at all times, including when travelling via land in private vehicles.
 Schools and universities remain closed until further notice.
+All international regular commercial flight operations are prohibited until 11 February 2021, with the exception of operations to/from: the Dominican Republic, Iran, Mexico, Panama and Turkey.

 Flights to and from Samoa have been suspended until further notice.
 Other inbound travelers need to show an OK Board pass before they are allowed entry.
 All non-US passport holders to spend at least 14 days in Hawaii, Samoa (Apia) or Tonga before entering.
 Domestic restrictions remain in place with social distancing protocols in place.
 Only private family gatherings of less than 10 are allowed.
 Businesses are operational from 6am to 6pm and restaurants, bars and nightclubs may operate with 10 person occupancy.